puffscoin/meteor-package-elements/README.md

-# Ethereum elements
+# PUFFScoin elements

 A collection of basic Meteor templates/components to make dapps faster to build.

-Its recommended to use these elements along with the [Ðapp styles](https://github.com/ethereum/dapp-styles).
+Its recommended to use these elements along with the [Ðapp styles](https://github.com/puffscoin/dapp-styles).

 You can find a [demo here](http://ethereum-elements.meteor.com).

 ## Installation

-    $ meteor add ethereum:elements
+    $ meteor add puffscoin:elements

 ## Usage